 Samuel joined Watsi on September 19th, 2016.
-Four years ago, Samuel became the 2314th member to automatically support a new Watsi patient every month.
-Since then, 3,694 more people have become monthly donors!
-Samuel's most recent donation supported Hann, 53-year-old rice farmer from Cambodia, to fund myringoplasty surgery to restore her hearing.
+Five years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samuel's most recent donation supported Arahufu, a two-year-old boy from Tanzania, to fund corrective surgery so he can run and play.